lzocro/lzocro.github.io/_projects/diffusion_limit.md

 &\bar V(T,\cdot)=0,\; \mbox{on } \Rb^d. \notag
 \end{align}$$

-The diffusive PDE \eqref{eq: PDE bar V} is still non-linear but it doesn't involve an expectation anymore, and it has been studied at great length.
+The diffusive PDE \eqref{eq: PDE bar V} is still non-linear but it doesn't involve an integral anymore, and it has been studied at great length.
 This advantage is both analytic (regularity results and methods are readily found in the litterature), and numeric (there is a plethora of well studied schemes for \eqref{eq: PDE bar V}).
 Nevertheless, it is non-trivial to ascertain that in this general framework the control problems converge as $\ve\to0^+$ and the rate of convergence isn't known.
-Such approximation certificates would provide the rigourous grounding of the use of numerical resolution of the much simpler equation \eqref{eq: PDE bar V} for high-frequency control problems.
+Such approximation certificates would provide the rigourous grounding of the use of numerical resolution of the simpler equation \eqref{eq: PDE bar V} for high-frequency control problems.

 ## Approximation results